RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Although uncommon, 5-alpha reductase inhibitors such as finasteride and dutasteride may also cause more serious side effects.
 These include:

-Increased male breast size, or swelling of the breasts and nipples
+Swelling of the breasts and nipples

 Lumps, pain and discomfort of the breasts